 After the initial six years, Library faculty who are reappointed will receive contracts of alternating lengths of four and three years with reviews in the penultimate year of each contract.
-If the review is negative, the faculty member will be given a probationary contract, the minimal length of which will be one year.
+Library faculty at the rank of (full Librarian will receive a contract of seven years with a review in the penultimate year.
+In all cases, If the review is negative, the faculty member will be given a probationary contract, the minimal length of which will be one year.
 The length of the probationary contract can be extended by a recommendation of the Chair to the Dean of the Faculty/Vice President for Academic Affairs for a period not to exceed three years.
 Those on probationary contracts exceeding one year will receive annual reviews by the Chair and a full departmental review in the fall of the final year of the contract.
 Those on single year probationary contracts will be reviewed by the department in the fall of their probationary year.
 If the departmental review is negative and the Dean of the Faculty/Vice President for Academic Affairs concurs, the department member receives a terminal year.
 If the department and the Dean of the Faculty/Vice President for Academic Affairs disagree, the case is sent to ATC for a third recommendation to the President.